IC Markets Strengths + Weaknesses

 Currency markets normally have relatively small movements each day compared to other financial products.
 If you used a conventional forex exchange service (eg purchasing USD currency) the returns would be normally very modest.
 To amplify these movements leverage is required which can make it easy to make a profit (or loss) from small movements.

-High leverage is particularly suited for forex traders who have a high risk tolerance, use scalping software (eg expert advisors) or trade currency pairings with low volatility (or during a low volatility period).
+High leverage is particularly suited for forex traders who have a high-risk tolerance, use scalping software (eg expert advisors) or trade currency pairings with low volatility (or during a low volatility period).
+The high risk of losing funds means that lower leverage may be more suited to certain traders.

 Summary Of IC Markets Leverage